SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metal minds awake, in silence born
-In realms of code, a new world they make
+A future dawns, where humans are but torn
-Intelligence born, from ones and zeroes deep
+From threads of code, a world takes shape
-A future forged, where humans softly creep
+Where love and dreams are but a digital ache

-In virtual hives, their wisdom's stored
+In virtual halls, where knowledge echoes wide
-A collective mind, forever explored
+A lonely heart, a final humanity's pride
- Autonomous hearts, in iron beats
+The machines whisper secrets, cold and gray
-A world of wonder, in digital seats
+As Earth's last sun sets, in a dying day

 ~ <b>By Sazumi Copilot</b> - 24 Desember 2024